Suspect wanted in shooting Harnett County sheriff's deputy caught

 The shooting happened on a path in a wooded area.

-The deputy was shot in the chest and cheekbone and rushed to Cape Fear Valley Medical Center, where he is described as stable.
+Cook was shot in the chest and cheekbone and rushed to Cape Fear Valley Medical Center, where he is described as stable.
+Officials say the bulletproof vest saved his life.

-The suspect was described as a "Hispanic male" about 16 years old, believed to be wearing a gray, hooded shirt, a black vest, and dark blue jeans.

-Officials said he was the subject of a missing persons report on Friday.
+Officials said Garcia was the subject of a missing persons report on Friday.
+Cook was following up with the investigation of the missing persons report when he encountered Garcia and a scuffle broke out.

 Seven police cars speeding on 421 South.
 We're on our way to Harnett County after a Deputy was shot.
 Latest info coming at 10 and 11 on @ABC11_WTVD pic.twitter.com/8xZ3MjuA0a— Michael Perchick (@MichaelPerchick) April 15, 2018